gazugafan/AutoLyrixAlignService/README.md

 * **NodeJS**.
 I've only tested on **v16**, but I imagine you can probably go as low as **v10**.
 * **Singularity**.
 If it's not installed, you'll get instructions on how to install it when you run the server.
 It's used to run the containerized software from [chitralekha18/AutoLyrixAlign](https://github.com/chitralekha18/AutoLyrixAlign) in a reproducible way.
 Only singularity **v2.5.2** has been tested.
 * **RAM**. [chitralekha18/AutoLyrixAlign](https://github.com/chitralekha18/AutoLyrixAlign) recommends having 20GB of RAM.
 I've found that it uses closer to 13GB.
 Your mileage may vary!
 * **Disk Space**.
-You'll need about 30GB free to automatically download and extract the necessary data files.
+You'll need about 16GB free to automatically download and extract the necessary data files.
 After the initial setup, about a 13GB footprint will remain used.
-If you only have closer to 13GB free, you could try downloading and extracting the data file on another computer and copying the 13GB over directly.

 ## Installation
 * Clone this repository. `git clone git@github.com:gazugafan/AutoLyrixAlignService.git`
 * Go into the project folder you just cloned. `cd AutoLyrixAlignService`
+* Install JS dependencies. `npm install`
 * Run the server. `node index.js`

 **We'll check for the required dependencies when you run the server.
 If you're missing `singularity`, we'll help you install it.
 We'll also help download the necessary 13GB of data.*